Notimatica/docs/introduction.md

 * a blog notifies subscribers when a new article has been published

 {#browsers-support}
-## Which browsers provide support for Web Push Notifications?
+## Which browsers provide support for web push notifications?

 Web push notifications are currently supported by: